PeCo: Perceptual Codebook for BERT Pre-training of Vision Transformers: Abstract

 \section{Abstract}

-This paper explores a better codebook for BERT pre-training of vision transformers.
-The recent work BEiT successfully transfers BERT pre-training from NLP to the vision field.
-It directly adopts one simple discrete VAE as the visual tokenizer, but has not considered the semantic level of the resulting visual tokens.
-By contrast, the discrete tokens in NLP field are naturally highly semantic.
-This difference motivates us to learn a perceptual codebook.
-And we surprisingly find one simple yet effective idea: enforcing perceptual similarity during the dVAE training.
-We demonstrate that the visual tokens generated by the proposed perceptual codebook do exhibit better semantic meanings, and subsequently help pre-training achieve superior transfer performance in various downstream tasks.
-For example, we achieve $\textbf{84.5\%}$ Top-1 accuracy on ImageNet-1K with ViT-B backbone, outperforming the competitive method BEiT by $\textbf{+1.3}$ with the same pre-training epochs.
-It can also improve the performance of object detection and segmentation tasks on COCO val by $\textbf{+1.3}$ box AP and $\textbf{+1.0}$ mask AP, semantic segmentation on ADE20k by $\textbf{+1.0}$ mIoU.
-Equipped with a larger backbone ViT-H, we achieve the state-of-the-art performance ($\textbf{88.3\%}$ Top-1 accuracy) among the methods using only ImageNet-1K data.
-The code and models will be available at \url{https://github.com/microsoft/PeCo}.
+This paper explores a better prediction target for BERT pre-training of vision transformers.
+We observe that current prediction targets disagree with human perception judgment.
+This contradiction motivates us to learn a perceptual prediction target.
+We argue that perceptually similar images should stay close to each other in the prediction target space.
+We surprisingly find one simple yet effective idea: enforcing perceptual similarity during the dVAE training.
+Moreover, we adopt a self-supervised transformer model for deep feature extraction and show that it works well for calculating perceptual similarity.
+We demonstrate that such learned visual tokens indeed exhibit better semantic meanings, and help pre-training achieve superior transfer performance in various downstream tasks.
+For example, we achieve $\textbf{84.5\%}$ Top-1 accuracy on ImageNet-1K with ViT-B backbone, outperforming the competitive method BEiT by $\textbf{+1.3\%}$ under the same pre-training epochs.
+Our approach also gets significant improvement on object detection and segmentation on COCO and semantic segmentation on ADE20K.
+Equipped with a larger backbone ViT-H, we achieve the state-of-the-art ImageNet accuracy (\textbf{88.3\%}) among methods using only ImageNet-1K data.